Fall 2017 Speakers

-Join Bunker Hill Community College for these upcoming events focusing on criminal justice and policing in urban neighborhoods.
+Join Bunker Hill Community College for these upcoming events focusing on immigration and religious intolerance.

-In honor of Black History Month, BHCC Presents
+In Honor of Hispanic Heritage Month, BHCC Presents

 These events are free and open to the public, but seats are limited.
 Registration is required.

 In Celebration of Black History Month, BHCC Presents

 Michelle Norris: "Poverty and Race in the United States"